Appeals court halts special master review of documents seized at Mar-a-Lago in major defeat for Trump - KVIA

 The ruling removes a major obstacle to the Justice Department’s investigation into the mishandling of government records from Trump’s time in the White House.

-In a ruling on Thursday, the 11th US Circuit Court of Appeals reversed a lower court's order appointing a so-called special master to sort through thousands of documents found at Trump's home to determine what should be off limits to investigators.
+The three-judge panel of the 11th US Circuit Court of Appeals reversed US District Judge Aileen Cannon’s order appointing a so-called special master to sort through thousands of documents found at Trump’s home to determine what should be off limits to investigators.
+The court said the judge should not have intervened in the first place.

 “The law is clear,” the appeals court wrote.
 “We cannot write a rule that allows any subject of a search warrant to block government investigations after the execution of the warrant.
 Nor can we write a rule that allows only former presidents to do so.”